kirezibana/quotespp/README.md

 ## Features
 As a user of this website you'll be required to:
 * Enter your quote.
-* Enter your the author.
+* Enter your the author's name.
-* Enter the publisher.
+* Enter the publisher name.